IBM/ibm-cloud-reference-architectures/README.md

 ### Change Log

+Within this repository you will find Terraform automation that embodies best practices for provisioning and configuring cloud resources in an IBM Cloud cloud account, and implements many requirements for regulated workloads and the [IBM Cloud for Finanical Services](https://cloud.ibm.com/docs/framework-financial-services).
+We recommend using this with an IBM Cloud [Enterprise sub-account](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise).

 - **05/2022** - Automated validation of terraform & update to latest modules
 - **04/2022** - Improved usability & update to latest modules
 - **11/2021** - Updated to use Client-to-site VPN service (beta) instead of a VSI running a VPN server